Apply for a UConn IDEA Grant

 • Sample lesson plans or educational modules

-• Preliminary design schematics or drawings
+• Preliminary design schematics, drawings, or prototypes

-• Art portfolios demonstrating qualifications
+• Art portfolios that showcase relevant skills

-• Preliminary survey or focus group questions
+• Preliminary survey or focus group instruments

 International Travel